MDP in Leadership for Change

 The three specialisations of the programme give students an excellent opportunity to focus on their area of interest while gaining a broader understanding of the central topics of the programme.
 Students from all specialisations take part in joint courses focusing on cross-disciplinary perspectives on leadership in complex societal processes.

-The School of Management at University of Tampere seeks novel ways to lead, govern and study across boundaries.
+The Faculty of Management at University of Tampere seeks novel ways to lead, govern and study across boundaries.
 The combination of the three adjacent fields is internationally rare and one of its kind in Finland.

 After completing the Master’s Degree Programme in Leadership for Change you will have: